asimwe1/rust_chatapp/site/guide/9-configuration.md

 ! warning: Rocket's built-in TLS implements only TLS 1.2 and 1.3.
 As such, it may not be suitable for production use.

+### Workers

+The `workers` parameter sets the number of threads used for parallel task execution; there is no limit to the number of concurrent tasks.
+Due to a limitation in upstream async executers, unlike other values, the `workers` configuration value cannot be reconfigured or be configured from sources other than those provided by [`Config::figment()`], detailed below.
+In other words, only the values set by the `ROCKET_WORKERS` environment variable or in the `workers` property of `Rocket.toml` will be considered - all other `workers` values are ignored.

 ## Default Provider